johnmalek312/Jarvis-Voice-Assistant/README.md

-# Nova
+# JARVIS

-**Nova** is an AI voice assistant that leverages Retrieval-Augmented Generation (RAG) and LlamaIndex to provide intelligent and context-aware interactions.
-Designed to assist users through voice commands, Nova integrates various AI models and tools to deliver a seamless experience.
+**JARVIS** is an AI voice assistant that leverages Retrieval-Augmented Generation (RAG) and LlamaIndex to provide intelligent and context-aware interactions.
+Designed to assist users through voice commands, Jarvis integrates various AI models and tools to deliver a seamless experience.

 ## Features

-- **Voice Interaction**: Communicate with Nova using natural language.
+- **Voice Interaction**: Communicate with Jarvis using natural language.
 - **Retrieval-Augmented Generation (RAG)**: Enhances responses by retrieving relevant information from indexed data.
 - **LlamaIndex Integration**: Efficiently handles data indexing and retrieval.
 - **Multiple TTS Engines**: Supports ElevenLabs, Piper, OpenAI, Azure, and GTTS for text-to-speech functionality.